 Implementing DMVPN requires devices that can terminate a DMVPN tunnel.
 DMVPN is a Cisco technology, and for the most part, that means DMVPN is limited to Cisco routers.
 Despite their popularity, Cisco ASA firewalls are not DMVPN-capable.

-As a bonus, I thought I’d briefly mention L3VPNs, the most commonly deployed application over multiprotocol label switched (MPLS) networks.
+As a bonus, I thought I’d briefly mention L3VPNs, the most commonly deployed application over multi protocol label switched (MPLS) networks.

 On the other end of the WAN circuit is the provider edge (PE) router.
 The PE router drops traffic from your company’s circuit into a virtual route forwarding (VRF) instance that’s unique to your company, and then forwards it into a provider core router, using MPLS to tag the traffic and identify the VRF the traffic belongs to.

 To your company, this L3VPN is invisible.
 You don’t have to run MPLS.
 You don’t see how the traffic is being forwarded securely across the provider’s backbone.
-You might peer with the provider using OSPF or BGP routing to announce your routes to them, which they’ll carry in the VRF uniquely assigned to you.
+Likewise, you might peer with the provider using OSPF or BGP routing to announce your routes to them, which they’ll carry in the VRF uniquely assigned to you.
 But aside from that, you only know that your traffic goes in one router and comes out another.

 While building DMVPN across the internet is a viable connectivity solution, internet service might not be as robust as your company needs, depending on your requirements.
 A service provider can prioritize voice and video traffic (assuming it’s been marked appropriately), while the internet can’t make such a differentiation.